Since 2013, the Bursary Fund has helped nearly 4000 children join their friends on a Rock UK adventure.

 After the trip, Mark Wakeley (Headteacher in 2010) wrote to tell us.

 “I am writing to express my appreciation of the support of Rock UK in facilitating the participation, on a day visit basis, of the remaining nine members of the Year Group.
 You will recall that those children were unable to participate in the Extended Educational Visit for financial reasons.
 In providing transport, meals and activities free of charge you enabled those children to have an invaluable social and educational experience that otherwise would not have been possible …. your support of the financially disadvantaged pupils was very advantageous, helping to develop confidence and life skills in those pupils.”

-This was the beginning; we needed to develop a bursary scheme so that no children were left behind.
+This was the beginning; we needed to develop a bursary scheme so that no child missed out.
 Following discussions with Senior Management, the Bursary Fund was launched.

 Today teachers, youth group leaders and church leaders contact us for support from families that need help.
 It makes such a difference to their lives and the feedback from children and parents is just incredible.

 “Without the fund I would not be able to afford the full cost of the trip for my child.
 It is a great experience for him to be able to go and be with his friends while experiencing the great activities on offer.
 I’m a single parent so it’s hard for me to take him places that are not free or near where we live.”
 Parent

 “My boys wouldn’t have had a holiday if it hadn’t been for the time at Carroty Wood.
 He came back a more confident child, he was so happy about the high ropes.”
 Parent